Top 5 Coping Skills for Teens: Strategies for Parents

 • Disordered eating—as a form of self-control when teens feel out of control

-When teens are using these unhealthy coping skills for adolescent stress, parents can find it helpful to remember why they are acting out in these ways.
+When teens are using these unhealthy coping skills for adolescent stress, you can find it helpful to remember why they are acting out in these ways.
 These behaviors are not designed to annoy parents.
 Rather, teens are resorting to poor coping skills because they are in pain.

 Giving them a list of coping skills for teens may not avert the unhealthy behavior every time.
 But it provides other choices that they can turn to when they’re struggling.
 The more they practice healthy coping skills, the more they see how effective and positive these tools can be.

 While there are a variety of models of coping, researchers generally recognize five types of coping skills.
 The most effective strategies generally help a person approach rather than avoid the source of their stress.
 However, there are exceptions.
-And even healthy strategies taken to an extreme can be harmful.
+And even healthy coping strategies taken to an extreme can be harmful.

-Here are the five types of coping skills, and coping strategies for each category that teens can try.
+Here are the five types of healthy coping skills, and coping strategies for each category that teens can try.

 Problem-Focused Coping